o-eissa/Matrix-Ai-Agent/README.md

 There are pads to teleport from a location in the grid to another, and health pills.

 The starting and ending postion of Neo is the Telephone booth.

+The 2nd implementation is coded in Prolog with less constraints, no enemies, pills or pads, and the grid size in constant.